-Relationship escalator: The default set of societal expectations for the proper conduct of intimate relationships.
+Relationship Escalator: The default set of societal customs for the proper conduct of intimate relationships.
 Progressive steps with clearly visible markers and a presumed structural goal of permanently monogamous (sexually and romantically exclusive), cohabitating marriage — legally sanctioned if possible.
 The social standard by which most people gauge whether a developing intimate relationship is significant, “serious,” good, healthy, committed or worth pursuing or continuing.

 - Making contact: Flirting, casual/occasional dates, and sex (possibly).